Burloe/GoLogger/README.md

 * **Enabling the plugin:** Navigate to `Project > Project Settings > Plugins`, where you should see "GoLogger" as an unchecked entry in the list of available plugins.
 Check it to enable the plugin. *If you still get the errors, make sure "GoLogger.tscn" was added as an autoload and restart Godot.*<br>

 ![enable_plugin](https://github.com/user-attachments/assets/f6eecd64-16ca-4158-815b-70eda5ad6fab)

+* *Optional* Intantiate the GoLoggerController into your UI. **Beware** GoLoggerController is currently broken and will be fixed.
+Some of the functionality still works but it requires a refactor which will come in 1.0.2.

 You're all set!
 You can navigate to and open `res://addons/GoLogger/GoLogger.tscn"` where you'll see all the options of the plugin in the inspector.
 I recommend that you add `Log.stop_session()` in the function that calls `get_tree().quit()` and put it above the quit() call.
 Frankly, closing your game without first stopping a session won't break the plugin but it's best practice to add it to your exit game function.
 That way, it can be used as an indication as to whether or not the game was closed due to a crash, forced close or a normal "exit game", depending on if there's a "Stopped session" at the end of the file. <br><br>